webpack/changelog-v5/README.md

 - `module.rules` `resolve` and `parser` will merge in a different way (objects are deeply merged, array may include `"..."` to reference to prev value) (since alpha.13)
 - `module.rules` `query` and `loaders` were removed (since alpha.13)
 - `module.rules` `options` passing a string is deprecated (since beta.10)
+  - MIGRATION: Pass an options object instead, open an issue on the loader when this is not supported
 - `module.rules` `mimetype` added: allows to match a mimetype of a DataUri
-  - MIGRATION: Pass an options object instead, open an issue on the loader when this is not supported
+- `module.rules` `descriptionData` added: allows to match a data from package.json
+- `module.defaultRules` `"..."` can be used to reference the defaults
 - `stats.chunkRootModules` added: Show root modules for chunks
 - `stats.orphanModules` added: Show modules which are not emitted
 - `stats.runtime` added: Show runtime modules